nikked/ankimd/README.md

-# ankimd: Opinionated Anki-card maker
+# ankimd: The opinionated Anki-card maker

 > Write Anki cards in Markdown and import to Anki as csv file